litestar-org/litestar/docs/usage/plugins/flash_messages.rst

 +++++++++

 #.
 Here we import the requires classes and functions from the Litestar package and related plugins.
 #.
-Flash messages requires a valid session configuration, so we create a basic ``MemoryStore`` store and enabled the ``ServerSideSession`` middleware.
+Flash messages requires a valid session configuration, so we create and enable the ``ServerSideSession`` middleware.
 #.
 We then create our ``TemplateConfig`` and ``FlashConfig`` instances, each setting up the configuration for
    the template engine and flash messages, respectively.
 #.
 A single route handler named ``index`` is defined using the ``@get()`` decorator.